uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 barriers, particularly in simulations supplied by third parties, might be difficult or impossible to address for technical or pedagogic reasons.
 Understanding the nature of these barriers can help you provide workarounds for learners who are affected.
 Keep in mind that attempted workarounds for simulations supplied by third parties might require the supplier’s consent if copyrighted material is involved.
-When considering third party solutions, we encourage you to evaluate them for accessibility.
+If you consider third party solutions, we encourage you to evaluate them for accessibility.
 The easiest way to do this is to contact the vendor and ask them about the accessibility of their product.

 Consider the following questions when creating simulations, keeping in mind